couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ```nushell
 rag-ask "What are the latest features in Couchbase 8.0"
 ```

+You should see a similar response as follows:
 ```
 Embedding batch 1/1
 Couchbase Server 8.0 comes with several new and enhanced features, including: